xCDAT/xcdat-validation/scripts/performance-benchmarks/README.md

 # Performance Benchmark

 A performance benchmarking script that captures and compares the API runtimes of xCDAT against CDAT.

 ## Overview

-The performance benchmark uses multi-file time series datasets of varying sizes.
+This performance benchmark uses multi-file time series datasets of varying sizes.
 The default number of samples taken for each API runtime is 3 and the minimum value is recorded.
-Runtimes only include computation, excluding I/O. xCDAT can operate in serial or parallel, while CDAT can only operate in serial.
+Runtimes only include computation, excluding I/O. xCDAT can operate in serial or parallel, while CDAT can only operate in serial. **Currently, it only compares the runtimes for global spatial averaging.**

 ## Prerequisites

-1. Have a `conda`/`mamba` to create the test environment which includes xCDAT and CDAT.
+1. `conda`/`mamba` to create the test environment that includes xCDAT and CDAT.
-2. To get the input datasets, you must be on on the LLNL Climate Program filesystem with direct access to the LLNL ESGF node (internal user) OR download the datasets from ESGF online (external user).
+2. To get the input datasets, either:

+   1. Be an internal user at LLNL to access the LLNL Climate Program filesystem with direct access to the LLNL ESGF node (internal user)
+   2. Download the datasets from ESGF using the provided wget scripts.
+Instructions are provided below.
+      - It is recommended that you run this script in `tmux` or another persistent terminal in case there is an issue with downloading at any point.

 ## How to use it

-1. Create the conda/mamba environment:
+1. Create the conda/mamba environment.

    ```bash
    mamba env create -f conda-env/test_stable.yml